Ancient Corinth: Medieval Roman (Byzantine) era

 The city was largely destroyed in the earthquakes of AD 365 and AD 375, followed by Alaric's invasion in 396.
 The city was rebuilt after these disasters on a monumental scale, but covered a much smaller area than previously.
 Four churches were located in the city proper, another on the citadel of the Acrocorinth, and a monumental basilica at the port of Lechaion.

 During the reign of Emperor Justinian I (527–565), a large stone wall was erected from the Saronic to the Corinthian gulfs, protecting the city and the Peloponnese peninsula from the barbarian invasions from the north.
 The stone wall was about six miles (10 km) long and was named Hexamilion ("six-miles").

-Corinth declined from the 6th century on, and may even have fallen to barbarian invaders in the early 7th century.
+In the end of the 6th century a group of Slavs raided Corinth.
+Their chieftain looted a ciborium from a church, which he then used as a tent and living space.
+The city continued to decline, and may even have fallen to barbarian invaders in the early 7th century.
 The main settlement moved from the lower city to the Acrocorinth.
 Despite its becoming the capital of the theme of Hellas and, after c.
 800, of the theme of the Peloponnese, it was not until the 9th century that the city began to recover, reaching its apogee in the 11th and 12th centuries, when it was the site of a flourishing silk industry.

 In November 856, an earthquake in Corinth killed an estimated 45,000.

 The wealth of the city attracted the attention of the Italo-Normans under Roger II of Sicily, who plundered it in 1147, carrying off many captives, most notably silk weavers.
 The city never fully recovered from the Norman sack.